Giant Hogweed - Health Advice

 Can I remove the giant hogweed?

 Do not mow, cut or weed whack the plant, as it will just send up new growth and put you at risk for being exposed to sap – the same kind of thing that would happen with poison ivy or sumac.
 Seek advice from professional plant control specialists about management options.
 If you must touch giant hogweed, wear disposable rubber gloves, a long-sleeved shirt and pants.
-If you get sap on your clothes or body, wash it off.
+If you get sap on your clothes, carefully remove the clothing to avoid skin and eye contact and wash separately from other clothing with warm water and detergent.
+If you get sap on your body, wash it off with soap and water.

 Where can I get more information?